cksystemsteaching/selfie/assignments/introductory-assignments.md

 | bits       |   0   |   0   |   1   |   0   |   1   |   0   |   0   |   1   |            41 |

-To show the value of -41 in two's complement, we need to follow a **three-step plan**.
+To show the value of -41 in two's complement, we need to follow a three-step plan.

-**First**, we convert the decimal digit into the positive value in binary.
+In the first step, we convert the decimal digit into the positive value in binary.

 | bit values |  +/-  |  64   |  32   |  16   |   8   |   4   |   2   |   1   | Decimal Value |
 | :--------- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | ------------: |
 | bits       |   0   |   0   |   1   |   0   |   1   |   0   |   0   |   1   |            41 |

-**Second**, we invert all binary digits, so that a 0 converts into a 1 and a 1 converts into a 0.
+In the second step, we invert all binary digits so that a 0 converts into a 1 and a 1 converts into a 0.

 In the example with -41 that looks as follows: